jonnonz1/nz-statute-book/acts/public/2002/civil-defence-emergency-management-act-2002.md

 ### 77 Appeal against requirement to give information
 (1) A person who is required to give information under section 76 may appeal to a District Court on the grounds that the requirement is unreasonable.
 (2) The appeal must be brought within 10 working days after the date on which the requirement to give information was imposed, or within any further time that a District Court may allow.
-(3) The Court must inquire into the circumstances of the requirement and may vary, rescind, or confirm it.
+(3) The court must inquire into the circumstances of the requirement and may vary, rescind, or confirm it.
 (4) An appeal against a requirement to give information operates as a stay of the requirement.

 ### 78 Power of entry to obtain information in urgent cases
 (1) This section applies if a state of emergency is in force or the Director, a Controller, or a person authorised by a Civil Defence Emergency Management Group considers that an imminent threat of an emergency exists.
-(2) If this section applies, a District Court Judge may, by warrant, authorise any member of the police to enter and search any premises, not being a dwellinghouse, to obtain information if satisfied on oath by the Director, a Controller, or a person authorised by a Civil Defence Emergency Management Group that—
+(2) If this section applies, a District Court Judge may, by warrant, authorise any constable to enter and search any premises, not being a dwellinghouse, to obtain information if satisfied on oath by the Director, a Controller, or a person authorised by a Civil Defence Emergency Management Group that—
   (a) the information is urgently required in order to prevent or limit the extent of the emergency; and (b) the person in possession of the information has refused to provide the information.
 (3) A warrant may be issued under this section—